Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Cosmos.DisableMetadataWrite.md

 ## SYNOPSIS

-Use Azure AD identities for management place operations in Azure Cosmos DB.
+Use Entra ID identities for management place operations in Azure Cosmos DB.

 ## DESCRIPTION

 Cosmos DB provides two authorization options for interacting with the database:

-- Azure Active Directory identity (Azure AD).
+- Entra ID identities (previously known as Azure AD).
   Can be used to authorize account and resource management operations.
 - Keys and resource tokens.
   Can be used to authorize resource management and data operations.